David00/rpi-power-monitor/_docs/v0.3.0/advanced-usage.md

 ## Using A Remote InfluxDB Server

 You can use a remote InfluxDB server simply by supplying the server IP or URL, database name, and username/password.
 The power monitor will automatically attempt to create the database and setup the retention policies/continuous queries upon the first connection.
+You'll also need to [configure Grafana](#add-remote-datasource-to-grafana) to point to the new remote InfluxDB server.

 You'll need to [install InfluxDB version 1.8.X ](https://docs.influxdata.com/influxdb/v1.8/introduction/install/#installing-influxdb-oss) on your remote machine, which could be another Raspberry Pi, a cloud VPS, or your desktop computer.
 In any case, it should be a machine that has reliable power and network connectivity.